 After the call, I was stunned.
 You see, I had never "dated."
 Never, ever been asked to attend anything with a boy.
 I know, other girls would have answered immediately, but not one who was so unused to being asked out.
 So I faltered.
 I faltered and faltered, until Algernon finally asked someone else to accompany him.

 I did not care so much though.
 He meant nothing to me.
 The only thing in my life was the poetry of E.E.
-Cummings, W. H. Auden, and W. B Yeats, which I continued to read, devour, try to understand and emulate.
+Cummings, W. H. Auden, and W. B Yeats, which I continued to read, study, memorize, devour, as I attempted to emulate.

 "You need a love life," said my mother, as I was home for holiday.

 "What do you mean?
 You always said I could not go out with boys.
 Now you say I need a love life!!
 What are you talking about?"

 "You wanted to go out with boys when you are 14!
 I merely wanted you to wait until you were at least 17!"
 My mother was now correcting herself.
 She had never indicated to me that that is what she meant when she bellowed to me, "If you start going with boys, it will kill me, kill me, do you hear me, do you hear me?"

 Those words rang in my ears for all my teen years—I would have none of anything would kill my mum.

 Anyway, I am now a college student, age 18, fast by 19, and still getting use to being away from home, doing my own laundry, getting my own meals, negotiating classes, fellow classmates, left adrift—one might say.

 As I was walking to my World History Gen-Ed class, Slater Kinny appeared before me.
 He looked at me as I walked past him, and then he grabbed my arm.

 "Helen, where have you been?
 It's been weeks since we've seen you."